Ohio State vs. Michigan State College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Saturday's total is 14.4 points lower than the two team's combined 80.9 points per game average.
+- The combined points per game average of the two teams, 80.9, is 13.9 points above Saturday's over/under.

-- This contest's total is 23.8 points greater than the 42.7 these two squads combine to surrender per game this season.
+- This contest's over/under is 24.3 points above the 42.7 these two squads combine to allow per game this season.

-- The Buckeyes and their opponents score an average of 63.9 points per game, 2.6 fewer than Saturday's total.
+- The average total in Buckeyes games this season is 63.9, 3.1 points fewer than Saturday's total of 67 .

-- In 2021, games involving the Spartans have averaged a total of 53.8 points, 12.7 fewer than this game's set over/under.
+- The 67 over/under in this game is 13.2 points higher than the 53.8 average total in Spartans games this season.

 Ohio State Stats and Trends

-- So far this season, the Buckeyes have been installed as favorites by a 19-point margin or more five times and are 4-1 ATS in those games.
+- The Buckeyes have an against the spread record of 3-1 in their four games when favored by 19.5 points or more so far this season.

-- Ohio State's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- Ohio State's games this year have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).

-- When Ohio State scores more than 22.5 points, it is 6-4 against the spread and 9-1 overall.
+- Ohio State is 6-4 against the spread and 9-1 overall in games when it puts up more than 22.5 points.

-- Ohio State is 6-4 against the spread and 9-1 overall when the team piles up over 444.0 yards.
+- When Ohio State picks up more than 444 yards, the team is 6-4 against the spread and 9-1 overall.

-- The Buckeyes have turned the ball over eight times this season, eight fewer than the Spartans have forced (16).
+- The Buckeyes have eight giveaways this season, while the Spartans have 16 takeaways .

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook .